 Clinginess can also be a sign of loneliness.
 This happens a lot to an only child.
 Especially if their school friends don’t live in the same area.
-Besides arranging playdates, you can also sign them up to some activities such as music or art classes so they can use their spare time being busy doing positive activities and gaining new friends along the way.
+Besides arranging playdates, you can also sign them up for some activities, such as music or art classes.
+Thus, they can use their spare time to be busy doing positive activities and gaining new friends along the way.

-You can stop your child being so clingy by examining the causes first.
+You can stop your child from being so clingy by examining the causes first.
 By understanding the root problem, you will be able to take the necessary steps to solve it.
-Every cause has a different way to solve it.
-Keep in mind that every child is different so even the same treatment may result differently.
+Every cause has a different way of solving it.
+Keep in mind that every child is different, so even the same treatment may result differently.

 Can a Child be too Attached to Their Mother?

-Yes, they can.
-Especially if they weren’t being introduced to healthy separation from a very young age.
-It can also be because they have a negative view of separation, for example being lied to and their parents leaving without telling them.
+Yes, they can, especially if they weren’t being introduced to healthy separation from a very young age.
+This parent-child attachment can also be because they have a negative view of separation, for example, being lied to and their parents leaving without telling them.
 It can develop trust issues and makes them even more attached because they don’t want to lose you.
-This can lead into something more serious and unhealthy if you don’t take the necessary steps.
+This can lead to something more serious and unhealthy if you don’t take the necessary steps.

 What Causes Clingy Behavior?

-There are so many answers to the question why I am so clingy and we already listed some of the possible reasons in this article.
+There are so many answers to the question of why I am so clingy, and we have already listed some of the possible reasons in this article.
 You can examine by taking a closer look at their behavior as well as corresponding events around it.
-If you are not sure as to what causes clingy behavior on your child, you might as well consult a professional for help.
+If you are not sure what causes clingy behavior in your child, you might as well consult a professional for help.